Lucent/tweet-book/README.md

 >	Confirm gutter is bigger in the middle than outside

 >	Remove Page number 0 from Title
+>	Add and name footers, left for even and right for odd, 0.4 from bottom 0.5 from left/right.
+>	If there's a weird unembeddable font on last page, extract and resave in Illustrator.

 >	Set Deeper black, 270%?
 Figure out bleed/margin/padding and svg img alignment and 100% width to stay out of bleed